francisywk/mirai-metro/content/wiki/diamond-line.md

 ---

-Each station of the Diamond Line with the exception of Mirai and Diamond Hill station features a unique theme.
+Each station of the Diamond Line with the exception of Mirai and Diamond Hill stations features a unique theme.

 - UCHQ North ([Savanna](https://minecraft.gamepedia.com/Savanna "Savanna"))
 - Berryhills ([Ocean Monument](https://minecraft.gamepedia.com/Ocean_Monument "Ocean Monument"))